Angmering: Geography

-At the top of Angmering is Highdown Hill, a National Trust property with free access for walks and picnics on the smooth grass near the still-visible slopes of a former chalk quarry.

 The village has three schools, several small shops, a post office and many historic houses from the 15th century onwards.
 It is in a semi-rural area with many farms.
-Following the building of the Bramley Green development, Angmering is the most populous settlement in the Arundel and South Downs (UK Parliament constituency).
+It has had various housing developments in the area.
+Previously it was the most populous area of its old parliamentary constituency, however that has since changed in accordance with the boundary review in 2023 that lead to the Angmering and Findon ward being given to the Worthing West constituency.
+Angmering is in a unique position of being a part of the Worthing West constituency, but falling under Arun District Council; most of the constituency falls under Adur and Worthing Council.

 Sport

-Angmering is home to the Oval Raceway or Angmering Motor Sports Centre.
-Worthing Rugby Football Club, a national level professional rugby club, occupies extensive grounds in the east of the village.
+Angmering is home to Worthing Rugby Football Club, a national level professional rugby club which occupies extensive grounds in the east of the village.
 Angmering Football Club play their home games at the Recreation Field in Decoy Drive.
 They play in the West Sussex Football League.
+The team have had recent success in the Chichester Charity Cup, winning the cup in the 23/24 season.
+The team is currently managed by George Sayers.

 Notable inhabitants

+Childhood home of Abbess Katherine Palmer (d.
+1576) and Thomas Palmer (d 22 August 1553) soldier and courtier executed for his support of Lady Jane Grey in the succession crisis of 1553.

 The village was the birthplace of Tom Oliver, who, after adding an l to his name to become Olliver, became the winning rider of the 1842, 1843 and 1853 Grand Nationals.
 Impresario Lord Bernard Delfont and record producer Norman Newell have lived in Angmering.
 The actor and singer Stanley Holloway lived in the parish of East Preston (Angmering-on-Sea) with his wife before his death in 1982.

-Portrait artist Juliet Pannett and her family lived in Angmering from the mid-1960s.
+Portrait artist Juliet Pannett (1911–2005) and her family lived in Angmering from the mid-1960s until 2004.